rerako/Unity-tripups-in-Godot/README.md

 Solution:

-To set it to external editor too go to the Editor Tab -> Editor Settings -> General -> Dotnet -> Editor
+To set it to external editor too go to the Editor Tab -> Editor Settings (opens mini wondow)-> General -> Dotnet -> Editor

  1st option toggles which external editor to choose